Indulgence

 In the teaching of the Catholic Church, an indulgence (indulgentia, from indulgeo, 'permit') is "a way to reduce the amount of punishment one has to undergo for (forgiven) sins".
 The Catechism of the Catholic Church describes an indulgence as "a remission before God of the temporal punishment due to sins whose guilt has already been forgiven, which the faithful Christian who is duly disposed gains under certain prescribed conditions…" (Note: "… through the action of the Church which, as the minister of redemption, dispenses and applies with authority the treasury of the satisfactions of Christ and all of the saints".)

 The recipient of an indulgence must perform an action to receive it.
 This is most often the saying (once, or many times) of a specified prayer, but may also include a pilgrimage, the visiting of a particular place (such as a shrine, church, or cemetery), or the performance of specific good works.

 Indulgences were introduced to allow for the remission of the severe penances of the early church and granted at the intercession of Christians awaiting martyrdom or at least imprisoned for the faith.
 The Catholic Church teaches that indulgences draw on the treasury of merit accumulated by Jesus's death on the cross and the virtues and penances of the saints.
 They are granted for specific good works and prayers in proportion to the devotion with which those good works are performed or prayers recited.

 By the late Middle Ages, indulgences were used to support charities for the public good, including hospitals.
-However, the abuse of indulgences for almsgiving, so that they became a method of moneyraising or ignored the requirements for contrition or charity, had become a serious problem which the church recognized but was unable to restrain effectively.
-Abuses in the practise and teaching on indulgences were, from the beginning of the Protestant Reformation, a target of attacks by Martin Luther and other Protestant theologians.
+However, there was widespread abuse of indulgences for almsgiving, so that they became a method of moneyraising or ignored the requirements for contrition or charity, had become a serious problem which the church recognized but was unable to restrain effectively.
+Abuses in the practice and teaching on indulgences were, from the beginning of the Protestant Reformation, a target of attacks by Martin Luther and other Protestant theologians.
 Eventually, the Catholic Counter-Reformation curbed the abuses of indulgences, but indulgences continue to play a role in modern Catholic religious life, and were dogmatically confirmed as part of the Catholic faith by the Council of Trent.
 In 1567, Pope Pius V forbade tying indulgences to any financial act, even to the giving of alms.
 Reforms in the 20th century largely abolished the quantification of indulgences, which had been expressed in terms of days or years.
 These days or years were meant to represent the equivalent of time spent in penance, although it was widely mistaken to mean time spent in Purgatory.
 The reforms also greatly reduced the number of indulgences granted for visiting particular churches and other locations.